 Total Received | $9,000 |

-To find out whether or not invoice factoring is the best choice for your business, let’s look at the pros and cons:
+To find out whether or not invoice factoring is the best choice for your business, below are some advantages and disadvantages of factoring:

-Many people think that Merchant Cash Advances (MCA) is the same as invoice factoring.
-The truth is that business advances are real advances against a business's expected future revenue.
-This is an easy way for smaller companies to get a lump sum of cash quickly.
-The advance is then paid back by an automated withdrawal of a set percentage of your daily bank balance (typically daily or weekly, but terms can vary).
+Many think Merchant Cash Advances (MCA) is the same as invoice factoring.
+The truth is that merchant cash advances are real advances against a business's expected future revenue.
+This is an easy way for smaller companies to quickly get a lump sum of cash.
+The advance is then paid back by an automated withdrawal of a percentage of your daily bank balance (typically daily or weekly, but terms can vary).

 If you're looking for an alternative to invoice factoring, you can check if you pre-qualify through an online form that will only take minutes to complete.
 Once you get approval, you can access working capital within 72 hours.